 Time needed: 10 minutes

-In order to use Google Authenticator as a form of 2-factor authentication, take note of the following steps.
+In order to use Google Authenticator as a form of 2-factor authentication, take note of the following steps as a google authenticator key example.
+Multi-factor authentication is an essential feature for securing accounts and plays a crucial role in establishing robust security measures.

-The Google Authenticator app is available on both the iOS App Store as well as the Google Play store.
+As we mentioned above, Google Authenticator is available on both the iOS App Store as well as the Google Play store for your Android device.
 It’s free to download and use, so there’s no need to pay any subscription fee.
 I recommend you download the app on your phone instead of a tablet, since you’ll need to have the device always with you when a code is required.

 - Locate 2-Factor Authentication Settings